cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 {{<link "platform-in-depth-workstation">}}**Linux Workstation:**{{</link>}} a flexible Ubuntu 22.04 cloud instance with browser based GUI and shell.

-{{<link "platform-in-depth-slurm">}}**Slurm Cluster:**{{</link>}} is a high-performance computing cluster utilising Slurm for resource management and job scheduling across multiple nodes.
+{{<link "platform-in-depth-slurm">}}**Slurm Cluster:**{{</link>}} is a high-performance computing cluster using Slurm for resource management and job scheduling across multiple nodes.
 This platform is ideal for batch processing and computationally intensive tasks.

 {{<link "platform-in-depth-k8s">}}**Kubernetes:**{{</link>}} is a comprehensive container orchestration platform providing a robust environment for deploying and managing containerised applications.
-Please note that utilising other platforms may require an existing Kubernetes cluster.
+Please note that using other platforms may require an existing Kubernetes cluster.

 {{<link "platform-in-depth-jupyterhub">}}**JupyterHub:**{{</link>}} is a multi-user JupyterHub deployment built upon Kubernetes, enabling collaborative and interactive computing with Jupyter Notebooks.